-Most trees have a good crop, and even better, have put out good spring growth, which is one the main signs we look for to tell us that the tree is happy and the soil is doing its job.
+The early flowering varieties (like Anzac peaches) are good indicator varieties.
+If they flower well and then show strong growth in early spring, this is one the main signs we look for to tell us that the tree is happy and the soil is doing its job.

 If you’re looking at your fruit tree and wondering if it’s looking the way it should, firstly look at the leaves – they should be big, a bright green colour (though the growing tips will often be orange, red or pink), and nice and shiny, like the healthy looking leaves on this plum tree.

-Depending on where you live, the flowering will have finished on most fruit trees, and you should be able to see small fruit forming, like this Bramley apple tree.
+Once the flowers finish you should be able to see small fruit forming, like this Bramley apple tree.

-Mid to late spring is also the time when you start to get an idea of how much fruit your trees will bear this year (we call this the ‘crop load’).
-Here’s how our trees are looking at the moment.
+By mid to late spring you should start to get an idea of how much fruit your trees will bear this year (we call this the ‘crop load’).

 Most varieties have set a good crop, the only exception being Golden Delicious.
 Gala are quite light, but will still pick a lot more than last year.
 Gravensteins, Bramley, Cox’s Orange Pippin, Snow, Fuji, Pink Lady, Granny Smith and Jonathon all look good.
 Having lost most of the apples and pears to birds the last two years, the key to our success this year will be to get our newly acquired netting out over the trees and secured nice and early in the season.